Workiva/react-dart/README.md

       );
     }

-## Life time functions of component
+## Life-cycle methods of a component

-If you are familiar wiht react lifetime methods then here are their dart signatures.
+These are quite similar to React life-cycle methods, so refer to React tutorial for further explanation/spec.
+Their signatures in Dart are as:

     class MyComponent extends Component {
       void componentWillMount() {}